Geological hazards - Observations, Measurements, Modelling

 Admission

-Have a bachelor's degree (or equivalent) in Earth and Environmental Sciences, Physics, Chemistry, or Mathematics (other fields possible depending on the application).
+Bachelor's degree (or equivalent) in Earth and Environmental Sciences, Physics, Chemistry, or Mathematics (other fields possible depending on applications).

 Read more